VijayaNandini/adobe-api-pdf-services-poc/README.md

 # PoC on Adobe PDF Services APIs

 ### Objective
-Build a solution to process 500+ pages pdf document by using free tier adobe PDF Services API.
+Build a solution to process 1000+ pages pdf document by using free tier adobe PDF Services API.<br>
-The following operations must be performed:
+The following operations are being performed:
-1. Chunk the document to 10 pages
-2. Connect to the API
+1. Check page count of input PDF
+2. If page count is with in 100 pages, **OCR pdf** and generate output pdf.
-3. Do the OCR
+3. Else, the following operations are being performed:
-4. Post processing (flipping the pages if any)
-5. Merge the chunks back together
+   - **split** input pdf with each chunk containing 100 pages
+   - **OCR** each pdf chunk
+   - **combine** all OCRed PDFs to generate output pdf

+### Limitations
+This PoC has following limitations:
+- Input PDF file size must be below 100MB.
+- Input PDF page count must be below 2000.
+- After processing, ouput PDF file size must be below 100MB.
+To ensure that, input PDF size must be maintained lower than 60MB to 70MB.

 ### Virtual Environment
 For Windows Machine